mahshad76/AISemanticLog/README.md

 ### Key Features
 * Log Search: Users can filter and search for specific logs in real time.
 * Detail View: Tap on any log entry to view contextual data on a dedicated detail screen.
 * Smart Grouping & Analytics: Logs are dynamically grouped by date.
-A custom severity indicator in the header visualizes the distribution of log severity levels within your filtered results.
+A custom severity indicator in the header visualizes the distribution of log severity levels within each group of your filtered results.

 The app is built with a modern Android tech stack, leveraging dependency injection, a modular architecture, and network communication for data fetching.